TuesdayNightMachines/AEModular/Generative_CV_Sequencer/README.md

 HOW IT WORKS:

 There are three separate sequencer lanes, listening to specific events upon which the module's CV outputs are modified.
-Each lane has a bipolar potentiometer to set a fixed votlage which is added or subtracted from the CV output when an event occurs.
+Each lane has a bipolar potentiometer to set a fixed voltage which is added or subtracted from the CV output when an event occurs.

 L1: When a rising gate edge is detected on the L1 Input, a fixed voltage is added or subtracted to/from the L1 CV output, according to the bipolar potentiometer.